Getting Started With Medicare

 - Losing group coverage or retiring from work and losing coverage

 - Medicare Advantage Trial Right CLICK FOR TRIAL RIGHT INFO (Topic number 6 starting on page 8)

-Note: The getting started with Medicare guide hit on some of the SEP’s but there are others.
+Note: The Medicare guide hit on some of the SEP’s, but there are others.
 Please use the link above to view all available special election periods.

 Medicare Part D coverage Gap

 When you get PDP coverage from a stand alone Medicare Rx plan or from the drug coverage in a Medicare Advantage plan, you will need to be aware of the Rx coverage gap.
-This is also called the Part D donut hole.
+Another name for the coverage gap is the donut hole.
 The coverage gap runs from January to January and reset every year.
 It is based on the amount of money you and the insurance company pay for prescriptions.
 Once you and the insurance company spend a combined $3,750 on Rx costs, you will go in the coverage gap.

 In the gap you will pay 35% of the brand drug costs and 44% of generic drug costs.
 Once you meet the out-of-pocket threshold of $5,000, you reach the catastrophic level and pay $3.35 for generic drugs.
 The cost for brand drugs is either $8.35 or 5% whichever is greater.